github-csat/github-csat/README.md

 run the fronend

 ```
-cd frontend && npm start
+cd frontend && npm install && npm start
 ```

 **Note** - the above will open a browser tab at localhost:3000 - ignore this and close it.
 You'll use the go server to access the webpack dev server via a reverse proxy.
 (Read on for more)

 run the main go server